Food Foraging Expert Returns to Ossining for Earth Day (4/21)! ***IMPORTANT***ADVANCE* TICKET*PURCHASE by 4/20 for the 9am Tour.

-With the Green Ossining’s 7th Annual Earth Day Festival theme being food sustainabilty – we thought it would be really cool to show folks how to forage.
+With our Green Ossining’s 8th Annual Earth Day Festival celebrating and showing sustainability, we thought it would be great to invite our friend, Naturalist Wildman Steve Brill back to show folks how to forage.
 Food foraging is not just about searching for wild food resources., its also about being outside and cultivating an intimate appreciation of nature, as well as re-connecting with nature.

 Steve is a sought-after and re-known environmental educator with a lengthy resume of impressive accolades and positions.
 He regularly performs foraging tours throughout NYC ,Westchester County and Connecticut, and when available, he brings his 10-year old foraging expert daughter, Violet, as a co-lead.